How are you feeling? Unsure of your symptoms? Let’s rule out COVID together.

 Yes.
 After conducting COVID tests for about two weeks at our clinic, testing only asymptomatic people, we found that 15-20% of asymptomatic people were actively carrying the virus.
 This means that one in six people who did not show symptoms were actively shedding the virus and could actively transmit it to others.
 Getting tested gives you information: if you happen to have the virus, it would be best to know that as soon as possible so you could self-isolate for two weeks and not spread it to someone else.

 We are offering two different tests.
-First, we have an Oropharyngeal swab test.
-This tests if you have an active case of COVID and it is performed by taking a simple swab from the mouth, similar to a strep test.
+First, we have a non-invasive, quick, mid-nostril swab.
+This tests if you have an active case of COVID and you get results within 12-24 hours.
 The other test is the Abbott Diagnostics IgG antibody blood test, which will check if you have the COVID antibodies.
 This test shows if you have been infected in the past, and is most accurate after some time has passed.

 It is a normal blood test: the more blood the lab has to analyze, the more accurate your results will be.